Swydo/ddp-apollo/README.md

 import { PubSub } from 'graphql-subscriptions';

 // The pubsub mechanism of your choice, for instance:
-// - PubSub from graphql-subscriptions (not recommended for production)
+// - PubSub from graphql-subscriptions (in-memory, so not recommended for production)
 // - RedisPubSub from graphql-redis-subscriptions
 // - MQTTPubSub from graphql-mqtt-subscriptions
 const pubsub = new PubSub();